slamice/wri/comical/Anne of Greene Gables and her Rise to Power/chapter09.md

 Crickets.
 Tumbleweed.
 "Wow, cause when you're the Queen everyone wants to take a turn or two to fuck with you", Anne thought.

 "Listen to what I have to say to you," Mrs. Pleb sterned up.
 She had to teach Anne their ways.
-"It was completely unneccasry, under our roof you should uphold yourself better."
+"It was completely unnecessary, under our roof you should uphold yourself better."

 "She hadn't any right to call me ugly and redheaded," Anne retorted, tossing back her hair with a waggle of her eyebrow.